Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 </div>

-## Logging (Prometheus and  Graphana)
+## Logging (Prometheus and  grafana)

 Prometheus and Grafana are useful tools to monitor and visualize metrics in FastAPI applications.

 Prometheus is a powerful monitoring system that collects and stores time-series data.
 By instrumenting your FastAPI app with Prometheus, you can collect various metrics such as request count, response time, error rate, and resource utilization.
 Grafana is a popular data visualization tool that integrates seamlessly with Prometheus.
 It allows you to create custom dashboards and visualize the collected metrics in a meaningful and interactive way.
-With Grafana, you can build visual representations of your FastAPI app's performance, monitor trends, and gain insights into your application's behavior.
+With Grafana, you can build visual representations of your FastAPI app's performance, monitor trends, and gain insights into your application's behaviour.

-CPM docker-compose file comes prepackages with Prometheus and Grafana services for you.
-When you run the docker compose file these services also spin up automatically and will be available for you to monitor your application performance.
+CPM docker-compose file comes prepackaged with Prometheus and Grafana services for you.
+When you run the docker-compose file these services also spin up automatically and will be available for you to monitor your application performance.

-When you install CPM for the first time you need to configure your prometheus source and enable it as the graphana data source.
+When you install CPM for the first time you need to configure your Prometheus source and enable it as the Grafana data source.
 You can then use the data source to create dashboards.

 ### Grafana Dashboard
 Now that we have Prometheus running we can create a Grafana dashboard to visualize the metrics from our FastAPI app.
 To create a Grafana dashboard we need to do the following: